Joey3000/piwik-LoginEncrypted/README.md

 __How can I see that the password encryption is active?__

-As visual feedback, one will see the password switch to a much larger length upon a click on the "Sign in" button.
+As visual feedback, one will, on some browsers, see the password switch to a much larger length upon a click on the "Sign in" button.
 (If one enters a password shorter than the password field that is.)
+Whether one can see that depends on the browser used, though.

 __What is the maximum usable key length?__